mzhang28/sspaper/main.typ

    isTyp(f(i, i + d, refl), arro(A_i, B_(i + deg(f)))) \
    isTyp(g(i + deg(f), j, p), arro(A_(i + deg(f)), B_j)) $

-Although this method makes compositions easier, transports may not be eliminated completely.
+Although this method makes compositions easier, transports are not eliminated entirely.
 For instance, in defining the graded quotient map $A -> A / S$, we encounter a non-definitional identity between $d$ and $d + 0$.
 This had to be resolved via composition with essentially a "transporting" homomorphism from $A_d$ to $A_(d + 0)$.
 For cases like this, it became easier to manage by writing computation rules that provided the path between the high-level objects of interest directly, hiding the transports.